Prayer Resources

 Whether you are being called to the religious life or are interested in deepening your spirituality in another way, these prayer resources can enrich your discernment.

-Whenever you are prayerfully lead to take a step toward learning more about consecrated life, we're here for you.
+Whenever you are prayerfully led to take a step toward learning more about consecrated life, we’re here for you.
 We welcome vocation discerners at any time of the year for a visit.
-Join us for anything from evening prayer and fellowship to a Come + Be weekend, to longer convent stays.
-To learn how to experience our work and prayer,
+Join us for anything from evening prayer and fellowship, to a Come + Be weekend, to longer convent stays.
+To learn how to experience our work and prayer, contact the Vocation Director nearest you to start the conversation.

 Reflection

-We recommend that you spend some time reflecting on scripture, starting with
+We recommend that you spend some time reflecting on Scripture, starting with

-1 Sam.3:1-10.
+1 Sam.3:1-10

 Notice how Samuel shares his experience with Eli.
 Notice how Eli directs Samuel to listen to God.